 Most importantly, I’m so proud of the many young people I’ve helped become better scientists, citizens and compassionate humans.

 Given the diversity of my work portfolio, there are a lot of possible roles I could fulfill – from community manager to e-learning specialist to director of education and innovation.
 If you know of specific jobs, projects, companies, teams, or people that might be a good fit for me, please send them my way.
-I plan on spending the next few weeks just engaging in a lot of really interesting conversations with smart people doing cool things.

 [Obligatory, gazing afar, thinking deep thoughts picture. 😎]